SarthakMakhija/replicate/Tasks.md

    1. cargo test complaining about unused functions
    2. confirm if loop{ .. } is the right way or should we switch to tokio tasks
       - NA
-   3. should submit in singular_update_queue return something?
+   3. should submit in singular_update_queue return something
+      - done
+   4. Make singular update queue work with any request and response
+      - done
 2. Request waiting list
    1. Incorporate expiry of keys
    2. Decide if the callback should be given a mutable reference or not